Nurlianto-Aldi/Git-Practice/Readme.md

 # Git Practice
 ---
-This is a file for me to practice Git
+This is a file for me to practice Git, and also GitHub